 Because live-action video involves filming real people, places, and things you’ll need a crew: someone to work the camera, someone to hold the boom mic, someone to gently fan Jamie as he sits in his pearl-encrusted director’s throne (don’t worry, we pay for that part).
 The size of the team depends largely on your budget: if you want to go all-out (you don’t make a video EVERY day, after all), we can work with that; if you prefer to keep it lean, mean, but not quite obscene, we can handle that too.

-We’ll then provide you with a preview of the final video (look to the right and you'll see the guy from the storyboard above - he's a real boy!).
+We’ll then provide you with a preview of the final video (here you'll see the guy from the storyboard above - he's a real boy!).
 If you’re happy with the video, we’ll send it to you in your preferred format.
 If more needs to be done, we’ll work together to make the changes you require.

 To get more details on our process, talk to our head of production Jamie today.